aleksUIX/ab-assessment/Readme.md

 ### Word from the author

+#### Features
+- Component and container architecture
+- Dumb components
+- State management with React Context
+- Business logic handled in context
+- Simple form validation
+- Mock form submission
+- Extendable internationalization (formatting)
+- Support for data formats
+- Responsiveness
+- Unit and React tests
+- Accessibility

+#### Some things I would add / do differently in a real project
+- Use Redux or another state management solution
+- Use Cypress for end to end testing
+- Ensure 100% test coverage
+- Improve UI, style and visual attractiveness
+- Add persistence layer
+- Use a more robust and configurable form validation solution / service
+- Use a more robust and configurable internationalization solution / service
+- Use a more robust and configurable data formatting solution / service

 #### Approach
 I focused on laying out component, container and state architecture that would be easy to extend and maintain.
 I also focused on making the app accessible and responsive.
 I used Chakra UI components for the form, but I also added some custom components to show how I would approach the problem.
 I used React Context for state management, but I would probably use Redux or another solution in a real project.

 Test coverage is not 100%, because I focused on setting up the testing pipeline and demonstrating its functionality, rather than providing full coverage.
 I would probably use Cypress for end to end testing in a real project.

-#### Features
-- Simple form validation
-- Mock form submission
-- Extendable internationalization (formatting)
-- Support for data formats
-- Responsiveness

 ### Design and implementation choices